arslee07/revolt.dart/README.md

 # revolt.dart
-revolt api wrapper for dart
+an idiomatic revolt api wrapper for dart